how to keep succulents alive

 Variety of succulents on a white bowl

-Examples of succulent plants include aloe vera, snake plant, jade, and cactus.
-These plants have leaves that are fleshy and lump to minimize a lot of water in them.
+Succulent plants include aloe vera, snake, jade, and cactus.
+These plants have fleshy, lumpy leaves that minimize the amount of water they use.
 So, let us look into how you can keep these plants alive.

 1. Know Your Succulents

-Before introducing a succulent indoors, you should be aware of the type you are dealing with.
+Before introducing a succulent indoors, you should know the type you are dealing with.
 Not all succulents can thrive as indoor plants, so knowing the plant type may make your plant stay alive.
 For example, choose succulent plants that can grow in low light or shade instead of those that require direct sunlight.

 2. Give Them Enough Light Exposure